techwithbob/HackerKracker/docs/source/index.rst

 This HackerKracker Cipher-Based Website Game consist of various level with different difficulty to solve.

-Check out the ::doc:`instruction` pages for the full instruction on playing the **HackerKracker** Cipher-Based Website Game.
+Check out the :doc:`instruction` pages for the full instruction on playing the **HackerKracker** Cipher-Based Website Game.

 .. note::